State Route 1002 (Lehigh County, Pennsylvania)

-State Route 1002 (SR 1002), locally known as Tilghman Street and Union Boulevard, is a major 13.8 mi long east–west road in the Lehigh Valley area of the U.S. state of Pennsylvania.
+State Route 1002 (SR 1002), locally known as Tilghman Street and Union Boulevard, is a major 13.8 mi long east–west road in the Lehigh Valley region of eastern Pennsylvania.
 The majority of the roadway is the former alignment of U.S. Route 22, maintained by the Pennsylvania Department of Transportation as a Quadrant Route, and is not signed except on small white segment markers.

-Tilghman Street begins at Pennsylvania Route 100 in Fogelsville, though SR 1002 continues west on Main Street (also old US 22) to the intersection of Church Street (SR 3014).
+Tilghman Street begins at Pennsylvania Route 100 in Fogelsville, though SR 1002 continues west on Main Street, also known as the old US 22, to the intersection of Church Street (SR 3014).
 It becomes Union Boulevard just east of the bridge over the Lehigh River in Allentown; SR 1002 ends at the interchange with Pennsylvania Route 378 in Bethlehem.
 Union Boulevard continues over Monocacy Creek, which forms the border between Lehigh and Northampton Counties, and ends in downtown Bethlehem.

-The highway attracts more than the average traffic for roads in the Lehigh Valley.
-An average of 21,018 vehicles use it in South Whitehall Township and 21,706 in Allentown each day.
+As of 2007, an average of 21,018 vehicles used the highway daily in South Whitehall Township and 21,706 in Allentown.

 History

+20th century

-When the state began taking over state highways through the Sproul Road Bill, signed May 31, 1911, this system did not include the direct Allentown-Harrisburg route that Interstate 78 and the parallel Tilghman Street now form part of.
-The main route to Harrisburg, which would soon become the William Penn Highway, left Allentown further south, on Hamilton Boulevard, now Pennsylvania Route 222, and U.S. Route 222); the portion near Allentown was Legislative Route 157 (LR 157).
-Another route west from Allentown (LR 163, later U.S. Route 309) ran northwest from Allentown via Walbert Avenue to Schnecksville.
+When the state began taking over Pennsylvania highways following passage of the Sproul Road Bill, signed May 31, 1911, this system did not include the direct Allentown to Harrisburg route to which Interstate 78 belonged.
+The main route to Harrisburg was renamed William Penn Highway, and further south, on Hamilton Boulevard, it was Pennsylvania Route 222, and U.S. Route 222; the portion near Allentown was Legislative Route 157 (LR 157).

+Another route west from Allentown, which later became U.S. Route 309, ran northwest from Allentown via Walbert Avenue to Schnecksville.
 Travelers could continue via New Tripoli to Lenhartsville, and then along a route approximating the present I-78 to Harrisburg.
 From Allentown east to downtown Bethlehem, LR 159 used Hanover Avenue and Broad Street.
-No state highways existed within the city limits of Allentown.